 White Fir has been used by the Native Americans for hundreds of years.
-From building material to medicine it was a tree that was part of their existence.
+From building material to medicinal purposes it was a tree that was part of their existence.

-Animal studies show that d-limonene against pancreatic, stomach, colon, skin, and liver cancers.
+Animal studies show that d-limonene against free radicals.
 D-limonene is more recognized in the peels of citrus fruits such as Orange and Lemon essential oils, but it is also a constituent in the pines and firs.
 Palo Santo oil contains 75-76% d-limonene!

 White Fir oil is also soothing to rheumatic pain, and great for muscles (or joints) that have been overworked or are tired.
 It is excellent for pain that has been brought on from inflammation.